botesjuan/Burp-Suite-Certified-Practitioner-Exam-Study/README.md

 ![sqli conditional response](images/sqli-conditional-response.png)

->Alterative use **cluster bomb** attack is setting to payload positions, on on the character position with payload of numbers ```1..20``` and second position the alpha and number characters, this will iterate through each permutation of payload combinations.
+>Alterative use a **cluster bomb** attack and setting **two** payload positions, first one for the character position with a payload of numbers ```1..20``` and the second position, using alpha and number characters, this will iterate through each permutation of payload combinations.

 ![cluster bomb](images/cluster-bomb.png)